 In order to see the most birds possible in one day (the record is just under 200 species), you need to bird the coast of Georgia.
-Given the finish line at 5 p.m.
-Saturday, the best way to do this would be to position your team on the coast on Friday and find as many coastal specialties between 5 p.m. and dark.
+Given the finish line at 5 p.m., the best way to do this would be to position your team on the coast on the first evening and find as many coastal specialties between 5 p.m. and dark.
 You will need to select at least one beach site (either Jekyll Island south beach or Gould’s Inlet on St. Simons Island) and one inland/freshwater wetland site (Altamaha Waterfowl Management Area

 or Harris Neck National Wildlife Refuge

 ) to maximize your species count.